leblancjs/ecovo-user-service/README.md

 ## Introduction
 The user service implements the user REST API.
 It makes it possible to access a user's details, such as it's profile, as well as create and update a user.

+## To-Do
+* Add configuration to deploy to Heroku
+* Put this bad boy in a Docker container

 ## Build and Test
 To build and test the service, use the following command in the terminal (Linux and macOS) or the command prompt (Windows):